 Will a virgin forget her jewelry, a bride her veils?
 Of course not!
 Yet my people have forgotten me for days without number!

-Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
-(Matthew 7:9 ULT)

-Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
+Or what man is there among you, of whom his son will ask for a loaf of bread, but he whim a stone?
+(Matthew 7:9 ULT) ill give Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
 None of you would do that!
 (2) Change the rhetorical question to a statement or exclamation.
 What is the kingdom of God like, and what can I compare it to?
-It is like a mustard seed.
-(Luke 13:18-19a ULT)
+It is like a mustard (Luke 13:18-19a ULT) seed.
 This is what the kingdom of God is like.
-It is like a mustard seed ...

-Are you insulting the high priest of God?
-(Acts 23:4b ULT) (Acts 23:4 ULT)

-You should not insult God's high priest!
+It is like a mustard seed Are you insulting the high priest of God?
+(Acts 23:4b ULT) (Acts 23:4 ULT) You should not insult God's high priest!
 Why did I not die when I came out from the womb?
-(Job 3:11a ULT)

-I wish I had died when I came out from the womb!

-And how has this happened to me that the mother of my Lord should come to me?
-(Luke 1:43 ULT)

-How wonderful it is that the mother of my Lord has come to me!
+(Job 3:11a ULT) I wish I had died when I came out from the womb!
+And how has this happened to me that the mother of my Lord should come to me 1:43 ULT) ?
+(Luke How wonderful it is that the mother of my Lord has come to me!
 (3) Change the rhetorical question to a statement, and then follow it with a short question.
 Do you not still rule the kingdom of Israel?
-(1 Kings 21:7b ULT)

-You still rule the kingdom of Israel, do you not?

-(4) Change the form of the question so that it communicates in your language what the orignal speaker communicated in his.

-Or what man is there among you, of whom his son will ask for a loaf of bread, but he will give him a stone?
-(Matthew 7:9 ULT)

-If your son asks you for a loaf of bread, would you give him a stone?
+(1 Kings 21:7b ULT) You still rule the kingdom of Israel, do you not?
+(4) Change the form of the question so that it communicates in your language what the original speaker communicated in his.
+Or what man is there among you, of whom his son will ask for a loaf of bread, but he whim a stone?
+(Matthew 7:9 ULT) ill give If your son asks you for a loaf of bread, would you give him a stone?
 Will a virgin forget her jewelry, a bride her veils?
+Yet my people have forgotten me f without number!
+(Jeremiah 2:32 ULT) Will a virgin forget her jewelry, a bride her veils ?
 Yet my people have forgotten me for days without number!
-(Jeremiah 2:32 ULT)

-What virgin would forget her jewelry, and what bride would forget her veils?
+(Jeremiah 2:32 ULT) What virgin would forget her jewelry, and what bride would forget her veils?
 Yet my people have forgotten me for days without number